How to find product-market fit in your industry

 You must be wondering… What is product market fit and why is it even necessary?

 As a startup, one of the most important tasks is to find product-market fit.
 This means finding a market with an unmet need and developing a product or service to fill that need.
 However, it can be challenging to secure the resources needed to make this happen.
-That’s why it’s essential for startups to know how to attract investors, who can provide the funds needed to develop and launch their products.
+That’s why it’s essential for startups to know how to attract a startup funding company, that can provide the investment needed to develop and launch their products.
 In this blog post, we’ll discuss the best strategies for finding investors in your industry, so you can hit your product-market fit and take your startup to the next level.

 First things first…